Samford University’s existence would not be possible without the help of its founders and generous benefactors.

 Ralph Waldo Beeson (1900-1990), son of Dr. John Wesley Beeson, president of Meridian College, graduated from Emory University in 1920.
 He joined Liberty National Life Insurance Company in Atlanta, Georgia, in 1921.
 After several years selling insurance, he switched over to automobile distribution at Ford Motor Company in 1923.
 Ultimately, he returned to Liberty National in 1926 and transferred to Birmingham, Alabama, in 1927 to serve as the assistant secretary at the company.
 In 1942, he began his service in the U.S. Naval Reserve for the duration of World War II.
 After the war he became a director at the Veterans Administration in Richmond, Virginia, helping to organize the Insurance Service in their branch offices.
 Beeson began supporting Samford University during the 1960s, after his brother, Dwight Beeson, became involved.

-As the greatest individual donor in Samford's history, Ralph Waldo Beeson's gifts to the university have provided for the establishment and endowment of Beeson Divinity School, the construction of Beeson Woods residential village, construction and equipment of the building for the School of Education, completion of an addition to the University Center, scholarships to Samford students pursuing ministry careers and much more.
+As one of the greatest individual donors in Samford's history, Ralph Waldo Beeson's gifts to the university have provided for the establishment and endowment of Beeson Divinity School, the construction of Beeson Woods residential village, construction and equipment of the building for the School of Education, completion of an addition to the University Center, scholarships to Samford students pursuing ministry careers and much more.